 The City is developing a Neighbourhood Streets Plan (NSP) for Flemingdon Park.
-The Streets Plan will investigate four main areas of concern in the neighbourhood:
+The Streets Plan is proposing changes related to three main areas of concern in the neighbourhood:

 1. Road safety for vulnerable road users (e.g. pedestrians, children, older adults and people cycling)